A categorification of the Malvenuto--Reutenauer algebra via a tower of groups: The permutation character basis of

 \subsection{Product}

-To compute the product on the permutation characters, one might either use the duality formula given in Theorem \ref{SubgroupDual}, or the supercharacter basis.
-This section will take the latter approach.
-Using the transition matrix, for $v\in S_m$ and $w\in S_n$,
+To compute the product on the permutation characters, we use the transition matrix to the supercharacter basis.
+For this transition matrix we make use of the poset on permutations obtained by identifying permutation with their inversion tables (\ref{PermutationSequenceOrder}), and we denote the M\"obius function in this poset by $\mu$.
+For $v\in S_m$ and $w\in S_n$,